 Services & Pricing – Employment Tribunals

-Our pricing for defending claims in the Employment Tribunal
+Our estimated legal fees for defending claims in the Employment Tribunal (“ET”).

-Factors that could make a case more complex include:
+Factors that could make an ET claim more complex include:

-- If it is necessary to make or defend applications to amend claims or to seek further information or disclosure about an existing claim
+- If it is necessary to make or defend applications to amend claims or to seek further information or to seek additional disclosure about an existing claim;

-There will be an additional charge for attending a Tribunal Hearing of £750 to £1250 per day (excluding VAT, charged at 20%).
-The length of a Tribunal Hearing will be dependent on the complexity of the case.
+There will be an additional charge for us attending an ET l Hearing, in the region of £1,250 per day (excluding VAT, charged at 20%).
+This is in addition to the costs of the Barrister we will instruct to represent you and conduct the advocacy (see more in the Disbursements section below).
+The length of an ET Hearing will be dependent on the complexity of the case.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s fees are estimated between £1000 to £2000 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
-These would be agreed with you beforehand and monies paid on the account prior to instruction.
+The Barrister’s fees are charged by way of a brief fee (typically including preparation and day 1 of the Final Hearing, these can be anywhere in the region of £4,000 to £9,000 plus VAT depending on the complexity of the case) and refresher fees (estimated between £1,000 to £2,000 plus VAT per day thereafter) (depending on experience of the advocate) for attending a Tribunal Hearing.
+These would be agreed with you beforehand and monies paid on the account prior to the instruction of the Barrister.

 - Entering into pre-claim conciliation where this is mandatory to explore whether a settlement can be reached;

-- agreeing on a list of issues, a chronology and/or cast list
+- Agreeing on a list of issues, a chronology and/or cast list; and

-The stages set out above are an indication and if some of the stages above are not required, the fee will be reduced.
+The stages set out above are an indication only.
+If some of the stages above are not required, our legal fees may be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
-If a settlement is reached during pre-claim conciliation, your case is likely to take 4-6 weeks.
-If your claim proceeds to a Final Hearing, currently due to COVID 19 Restrictions your case is likely to take 6 month to 18 months.
-This is just an estimate and we will, of course, be able to give you a more accurate timescale once we have more information and as the matter progresses.
+If a settlement is reached during pre-claim conciliation, your case could last take 4-6 weeks.
+If your claim proceeds to a Final Hearing, currently due to COVID-19 restrictions your case is likely to take 10 to 18 months.
+This is just an estimate and we will, of course, be able to give you a more accurate timescale once we have more information and as the ET claim progresses.